Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: RESULTS

 \subsubsection{Content Discovery}

-Before the provotype session, four participants had already expressed desires to \textit{"bypass past preferences and see non-personalized content,"} even imagining a balance control as \textit{"3/4 familiar, 1/4 different"} (P3, P14).
-The introduced \textbf{Adventure Content} directly addressed this need and was strongly appreciated as refreshing, a way to counter monotony and \textit{"get out of comfort zones"} (nine participants).
-Adventure was described as fun and exploratory, with envisioned use cases like boredom relief (P9, P12), news discovery (P10), or even dating apps (P19).
+Nine participants strongly appreciated the \textbf{Adventure Content} as refreshing, exciting, and fun, offering a way to counter monotony and narrow exposure by helping users \textit{“get out of comfort zones.”} They envisioned use cases like boredom relief (P9, P12), news discovery (P10), or even dating apps (P19).
+P3 and P14 visibly lit up and gestured excitedly upon discovering this feature, immediately recognizing it as what they had long wanted.

 \textbf{Disruption Content} was similarly valued for breaking filter bubbles and exploring diverse perspectives (four participants).
-Unlike the more random nature of Adventure, Disruption was praised for nuanced, opposite-but-relevant content, especially to \textit{"know what people different from me see"} to evoke reflections (P8, P11).
-However, participants saw it as more situational: best for niche users or contexts like research or global events that go beyond seeking relaxation (P2, P3, P16), where the ability to limit topics was appreciated.
-Participants recommended renaming it to "exploration" or "contrast" to sound less negative and encourage acceptance rather than evoking fear (P10, P14).
+Compared to the more random Adventure, Disruption was praised for opposite-but-relevant content, especially to \textit{“know what people different from me see”} and prompt reflection (P8, P11).
+However, unlike the enthusiasm for Adventure, participants were more hesitant about Disruption, seeing it as more situational and better suited to niche users like researchers or explorers who are not only seeking relaxation or default browsing (P2, P3, P16).
+In this context, the ability to limit topics was particularly valued by ordinary users, as P2 indicated, \textit{"I would never want to be disrupted for some topics, but honestly, it'd be cool to see how people in other places for culture or industry.
+It depends on context."} Participants also recommended renaming it to “Exploration” or “Contrast” to sound less negative and encourage acceptance rather than evoking fear (P10, P14).

-\textbf{Time-based scheduling} received mixed reactions: some found Adventure/Disruption Time to fit routines well (e.g., before and after work) (P14), while others resisted rigid timing given their fragmented usage patterns (five participants).
-Instead, they suggested quick toggles in the feed \textit{"for easy adjustments when I want something"} (four participants), or occasional pop-ups like \textit{“Are you satisfied with current recommendations?”} to help remind of the settings (P12).
+\textbf{Time-Based Scheduling} elicited mixed reactions: P14 valued Adventure/Disruption Time as \textit{"completely in line with needs"} (e.g., before or after work), while five others resisted rigid timing: as P3 explained, \textit{"I don’t follow a fixed schedule to use platforms.
+I think most people use them randomly, so this feature may not be very useful."} Instead, they suggested quick toggles in upfront feeds to \textit{"make it timely in a more accessible place, similar to 'one-click protection.'
+If you see too many posts you don’t like, you can protect at once"} (P3).
+Alternatively, occasional pop-ups like \textit{“Are you satisfied with current recommendations?”} can also help remind of the settings (P12).